 The problem with the over the counter (OTC) market is that there is no market price that is the same for all brokers, because there is no central exchange where bid/ask prices can be compared.
 Most brokers average the quotes from several large banks, but these quotes can differ depending on the bank.
 The forex dealer then widens the spread for their own profit.
 This is the "market price" that your broker quotes.
 This is true even for those brokerages that are advertising a no-dealing desk, where your quote, supposedly, is seen directly by the participating banks.
 However, the forex dealer is still widening the spread, for that is how brokers make their profits.

 Another problem with market orders is that some dealers may give a trader a very unfavorable price that could be 10 pips or more removed from what the trader could see using the broker's software, and then see the price go right back to where it was.
 Sometimes, the broker will even requote the price, giving you a different price from what you thought you bought it at.
-This doesn't happen often, but if it does, you should find another broker.
+This doesn't happen often, but if it does, find another broker.

 Entry Limit Orders